Dissemination and implementation of SMS mobile technology to improve child vaccinations in Guatemala

 HYPOTHESIS: This study adds a mixed methods design to complement a concurrent randomized controlled pilot trial evaluating the effect of SMS reminders on increasing immunization timeliness and coverage for the infant vaccination series in a rural and urban site in Guatemala.
 Understanding the real-world context in which an SMS immunization reminder system is implemented will be imperative for successful program adoption, replication, and scale-up.

 IMPACT: Developing, implementing, and disseminating an SMS system that is generalizable, scalable, and effectively increases childhood immunization rates in resource-limited settings would have significant and timely implications towards improving worldwide vaccine coverage and ultimately reducing childhood morbidity and mortality.
-Additionally, this study could provide a future platform in LMICs for the delivery of other childhood clinical preventive services and health surveillance systems.
+This study highlights the potential for SMS vaccine reminders in a LMIC and describes facilitators and barriers identified from participants to improve further program dissemination and implementation.